omonimus1/blog-jade-rubick/content/posts/2021-02-06--demo-driven-development/index.md

 The team spends the rest of the time in the weekly kickoff meeting talking about how they’ll get this goal accomplished, and break down the high level demo goal into the technical work that needs to happen that week.
 They talk through how they’ll coordinate their work together, and any decisions or problems they might need to address.
 Collaboration!

+### Move the team to milestones instead of projects

+I have a whole post on this topic.
+The basic idea is to [replace projects with milestones](/milestones-not-projects/).
+This improves project breakdown, sequencing, and biases towards incremental design.

 ### Move the team to using user stories

 Either at the same time, or slightly after you start kicking off the week with questions about how to demo on Fridays, you then organize the work around a higher level of abstraction: user stories.